koayon/awesome-adaptive-computation/README.md

 > It's remarkable how close current approaches are to the original gating network.
 > They also show intuitive expert specialisation on the task of vowel discrimination.

+## End-to-End Adaptive Computation

+Adaptive Computation with Elastic Input Sequence (AdaTape-ViT), Google: AUTHORS (2023) [pdf](https://arxiv.org/pdf/2301.13195.pdf), [blog](https://ai.googleblog.com/2023/08/adatape-foundation-model-with-adaptive.html), [official code](https://github.com/google-research/scenic/blob/main/scenic/projects/adatape/adatape_vit/adatape_vit.py)

+> Extending the ACT method by giving the model a "tape" which contains some inputs which may be useful for encoding as well as the input.
+> At each layer, the model can append a variable number of tape tokens to the input for processing which allows it to regulate how much additional compute we add.
+> The paper shows impressive performs on image classification tasks and the 'parity' task on long sequences.

+## Black-box Adaptive Computation

+Here we mean techniques that you could use with an already trained model where you get either only the output tokens or you get the final layer logits.
+No retraining is required and therefore these are promising techniques for people with limited training compute budgets.

+🌟 **Speculative Sampling, DeepMind: Chen et al (2023)** [pdf](https://arxiv.org/pdf/2302.01318.pdf) [pdf2](https://arxiv.org/pdf/2211.17192.pdf) [blog](https://jaykmody.com/blog/speculative-sampling/) [code](https://github.com/jaymody/speculative-sampling)

+> A smaller model does the autoregressive generation for multiple tokens and then a larger model checks the smaller model against what it would have generated in one go.
+We accept only the tokens where the two models agree and then the larger model's next token.
+> This gives exactly the same output as the larger model would have but with significantly reduced sampling time.

+## Mixture of Experts

+🌟 Expert Choice MoEs, Zhou et al (arXiv 2022) [pdf]

+Switch Transformers, Google: Fedus et al (arXiv 2021) [pdf], [code], [model]

+🌟 Outrageously Large Neural Networks (aka The Sparse MoE Layer), Google: Shazeer et al (ICLR 2017) [pdf]

+## Open Source Libraries

+🌟 DeepSpeed-MoE, Rajbhandari et al (2022) [blog], [pdf], [code], [video from TIMESTAMP]

 <!-- Chain of Thought

 Beam Search -->